 Guardamar Beaches - Guardamar del Segura has some of the best beaches on the Costa Blanca, with the dunes provide a natural backdrop for 11 kilometres of sandy beaches.

-Tossals beach is an unspoiled naturist beach on the north bank of the Segura river.
-Its fine sand and the quality of the water as well as thick vegetation and natural dunes have been the main attractions for nudists.
-Length: 1,661 m
+Tossals beach is an unspoiled Naturist Beach on the north bank of the Segura river, its find sand and the quality of the water and thick vegetation and natural sand dunes are the main attractions here, length 1,661m

-Next to the Segura river to the north and Babilonia beach to the south.
-It has two kilometres of soft, fine sand and an important dune area with historic, archaeological sites.
+Situated next to the Segura river to the north and Babilonia beach to the south, this beach has 2km of soft, fine sand and is an important dune area with historic, archaeological sites.

-Between the central beach and Vivers is the interesting Babilonia (Babylon) beach.
-Its main attraction is the houses of Babylon, which are gorgeous little beachfront villas decorated with amazing tiles.
-Length: 1,060 m
+Situated between the central beach and Vivers is this interesting beach, also known as Babylon beach, the main attraction here is the houses of Babylon which are gorgeous beachfront villas decorated with tiles.

 Platja La Roqueta